sal55/langs/MDescr.md

 ````
 Differences from `switch`:

-* Tests are done sequeniall, one at a time, instead of all in parallel
+* Tests are done sequentially, one at a time, instead of all in parallel
 * Duplicate `when` expressions allowed (or rather, they are not detected)
-* No ranges allowed
+* No ranges are allowed (I will look at adding these, but they will need implementing as `x in a..b` rather than testing every element in the range)
 * Control expression can be any type
 * `when` expressions can be runtime values